Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 For DBD::ODBC, building without Unicode support really means build as DBD::ODBC worked before Unicode support was added, to maintain backwards compatibility.

-The initial Unicode support was for Windows only and allowed you to send/retrieve nchar/nvarchar columns as SQL_WCHARs meaning DBD::ODBC:
+The initial Unicode support was for Windows only and allowed you to send or retrieve NCHAR and NVARCHAR columns as SQL_WCHARs.
+DBD::ODBC's initial Unicode support:

 Since then Unicode support has grown to include:

-For full documentation on Unicode in DBD::ODBC see the Unicode section in the DBD::ODBC pod.
+For full documentation on Unicode in DBD::ODBC, refer to the Unicode section in the DBD::ODBC documentation.

-Example 1: Simple Insert/Select with non-Unicode Built DBD::ODBC
+Example 1: Simple INSERT and SELECT with a non-Unicode DBD::ODBC

 # ex1.pl